Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Introduction

-To address above problems, we propose a novel neural network framework for skin lesion segmentation, which follows the classical encoder-decoder structure.
-In order to embed more spatial details into high-level semantic features and generate richer context, a cascaded context aggregation module (CCA) is designed by gradually and selectively aggregating original image and encoder network features.
-In each fusion process, original image and network features of front level with same size are integrated together, which effectively enriches the encoding information.
-The generated context of CCA module is employed for guidance and effectively integrating more global and complementary information for segmentation prediction through a new context-guided local affinity (CGL) module.
-Furthermore, an auxiliary loss module is added to the generated context for refining the prediction performances.
-Finally, we evaluate our model on the public ISIC-2016 \cite{r23}, ISIC-2017 \cite{r24} and PH2 \cite{r46} datasets and achieve the outstanding performance on them.
+To address the above problems, we develop a novel neural network framework for skin lesion segmentation following the encoder-decoder structure.
+To embed more spatial details into high-level semantic features and encode long-range dependencies context, a cascaded context aggregation module (CCA) is designed by gradually and selectively aggregating original image and features from the encoder sub-network.
+The generated context of the CCA module is employed as a global context to guide the fine-grained mining of local context relationships.
+In order to effectively integrate more global and complementary information for segmentation prediction, a new context-guided local affinity (CGL) module is proposed.
+Furthermore, an auxiliary loss module is added to the generated global context to refine the prediction performances.
+Finally, we evaluate our model on four public datasets, \emph{i.e.} ISIC-2016 \citep{gutman2016skin}, ISIC-2017 \citep{codella2018skin}, ISIC-2018 \citep{codella2019skin}, and PH2 \citep{mendoncca2013ph}.
 The results demonstrate that our work has significant performance for skin lesion segmentation than other state-of-the-art methods.
 Our main contributions of this paper can be summarized as follows:

-1) We put forward a cascaded context enhancement neural network, which employs cascaded context aggregation module and context-guided local affinity module to produce richer contextual information for skin lesion segmentation.
+(1) We present a cascaded context enhancement neural network, which employs a cascaded context aggregation module and a context-guided local affinity module to produce richer contextual information for skin lesion segmentation.

-2) We design a cascaded context aggregation module to embed additional spatial structural details into high-level features and generate richer context.
+(2) We design a cascaded context aggregation module to embed additional spatial structural details into high-level features and generate richer non-local context.
 By designing a new gate-based information integration approach, multi-level features are well integrated.

-3) We propose a context-guided local affinity module which is used for extracting discriminative features by leveraging the generated context for guiding local affinity computation.
+(3) We propose a context-guided local affinity module that is used to extract discriminative features by leveraging the generated context to guide local affinity computation.

-4) We achieve outstanding state-of-the-art skin lesion segmentation performance on three public dermoscopy image datasets.
+(4) We achieve outstanding state-of-the-art skin lesion segmentation performance on four public dermoscopy image datasets.
 The experimental results convince the efficiency of the proposed method.